 Financial Aid for Study Abroad

-If you qualify for financial aid, you can utilize that aid for a study aboard program.
+If you qualify for financial aid, you may be able to utilize that aid for a study aboard program.
 Once you are accepted and enrolled in a study abroad program approved for credit by LSSU, you should meet with a financial aid advisor to determine which forms of aid you can use for your study abroad experience.
 Financial aid for study abroad includes the Federal Pell Grant, the Federal SEOG Grant, Federal Student and Parent Loans, the Michigan Competitive Scholarship, Michigan TIP, MET, MESP, and certain LSSU scholarships.
 For more information on federal aid, go to U.S.Department of Education Financial Aid Information.

 Eugene Chang International Studies Scholarship

-To qualify, the student must be accepted into an LSSU sponsored program and have a cum.
-GPA of 3.0 or higher from 26 or more LSSU credits.
+To qualify, the student must be accepted into an LSSU sponsored program and have a cumulative GPA of 3.0 or higher from 26 or more LSSU credits.
 The student must agree to complete a video student profile describing their study abroad experience and sign a press release to allow the posting of the video on future publications for LSSU.

 Daniel T. Dorrity Study Abroad Scholarship: